 If your claim is accepted, your employer’s insurance carrier is required to pay your medical expenses within 30 days after receiving any bills.
 Your employer is also required to file a Statement of Wages form with the Pennsylvania Bureau of Workers’ Compensation and provide you with a copy as well.
 This form will be used to calculate your benefits that cover lost wages.
 Typically, these benefits will amount to about two-thirds of the wages you earned prior to your accident or illness.

 Responding to a Change in Benefits

 The severity of your illness or injury will dictate how long you will be able to receive benefits.
 While every case is different, a medical expert will usually diagnose your condition as temporary or permanent.
 After you begin receiving compensation, your benefits could be reduced or terminated later, based on information submitted to the employer/carrier by vocational or medical experts.
 If you receive a notice that your benefits have been reduced, suspended, or terminated, it is imperative that you seek legal counsel.

-Downingtown Workers’ Compensation Lawyers at Wusinich & Sweeney, LLC Advocate for Injured Workers
+Downingtown Workers’ Compensation Lawyers at Wusinich, Sweeney & Ryan, LLC Advocate for Injured Workers

-If you are suffering from a work-related injury or illness, contact a Downingtown workers’ compensation lawyer at Wusinich & Sweeney, LLC today.
+If you are suffering from a work-related injury or illness, contact a Downingtown workers’ compensation lawyer at Wusinich, Sweeney & Ryan, LLC today.
 For a free consultation, contact us online or call us at 610-594-1600.
 From our office in Exton, Pennsylvania, we assist injured workers throughout Downingtown, West Chester, Exton, Coatesville, Phoenixville, Malvern, Lyndell, Wagontown, Uwchlan Township, Parkesburg, Chester Springs, Lancaster County, Reading and Morgantown.